Halibut Fishing: Catching Monsters From The Beach!

 Put In The Time

 And just like everybody else says, put in the time!
 I was skunked many times using a Lucky Craft before I caught even just one fish on it.
-In fact my first fish on it was a foul-hooked Bat Ray… one hell of a fight though.
+It took even longer to figure out swimbaits!
 But seriously, put in the time and take note of where and when you had success and during which conditions.
-If you’re fishing near structure, paying attention to the tides just became the most important factor of targeting halibut for you.
+If you’re fishing near structure, paying attention to the tides (and surf height/wind) just became the most important factor of targeting halibut for you.

 Subscribe